Hydrangea Care: 5 Things You Didn't Know (But Should) About These Flowering Shrubs

 What's in a name, you wonder?
 When it comes to "hydrangea," the answer is a secret gardening tip.
 The name hydrangea originates from two Greek words: "hydro," a prefix meaning "water," and "angeion," meaning "vessel" or "container."
 Together, the rough translation is "water vessel," which refers to hydrangeas' exceptional thirst for water.
-For a planted shrub, the soil should be moist –- not wet, or this can stunt the hydrangea's growth -- about 8 to 10 inches deep.
+For a planted shrub, the soil should be moist—not wet, or this can stunt the hydrangea's growth—about eight to 10 inches deep.
 Do a manual test with your finger.
-A bouquet of cut blooms can be easily rehydrated if you float them in a sink or tub filled with cold water for three to four hours.
+A bouquet of cut blooms, on the other hand, can be easily rehydrated if you float them in a sink or tub filled with cold water for three to four hours.
 It also helps to refresh your hydrangeas this way every few days to make them last longer in a vase.

-Harriet Kirkpatrick is the woman who allegedly discovered Hydrangea arborescens (the "Annabelle") and shared their beauty among her community.
+Harriet Kirkpatrick is the woman who allegedly discovered Hydrangea arborescens (the "Annabelle") and shared their beauty with her community.
 According to local legend, Harriet was horseback riding out in the woods of Union County, Illinois, when she came across a hydrangea bush in full bloom.
 She was immediately enamored with these flowers reminiscent of fluffy, white snowballs.
 Excitedly, she told her sister Amy about the discovery and they returned to the secluded spot to transplant them into their garden.
 The Kirkpatrick family, of the famous Anna Pottery, shared them with family and friends.
 Word spread, popularity grew, and soon hydrangeas were blooming all over town.
 Now, more than a century later, the name Annabelle honors the two "belles" from the town of Anna who discovered it.
 And to the joy of local hydrangea lovers and horticulturalists, the town mayor officially declared the second Saturday of June as Annabelle Hydrangea Day.

-You can change their color.
+You can change a hydrangea's color.

 The secret is in the soil, or more specifically, the soil's pH level.
 Adjusting the measure of acidity or alkalinity in the soil can influence the color of your hydrangea blossoms.
 Acidic soils (pH 0 to 7) tend to deepen blue shades, while alkaline environments (pH 7 to 14) tend to brighten pinks.
 If you want to try it for yourself, you can check the pH of your soil with a simple test kit available from your local nursery.
 You can adjust the soil's pH at the time of planting (increase the acidity by adding peat moss and sulfur, or increase the alkalinity by adding lime).
 The colors won't change overnight, but when they do, it's like magic.

 It is true for many species (of the 70-plus varieties that exist) that hydrangeas produce their big, clustered blooms from the tips of shoots that were pruned in the previous season.
 But not all species make the cut, so to speak.
 To know whether or not your hydrangeas need pruning, first determine the species and whether it blooms on new or old wood.
 If your hydrangea blooms on old wood (stems cut during the previous season), the shrub should be pruned immediately after the flowers fade, or expect a bloomless next season.
 If your hydrangea blooms on new wood (stems cut during the current season), the shrub should be pruned later, prior to the new growth.